Siheung Citizen FC

-Siheung Citizen Football Club (시흥 시민 축구단) is a semi-professional South Korean football club based in Siheung, Gyeonggi Province.
+Siheung City Football Club (시흥 시민 축구단) is a semi-professional South Korean football club based in Siheung, Gyeonggi Province.
 The club was founded in 2015 and plays in the K3 League, the third tier of football in South Korea.

 History

-In 2012, it was announced that Siheung City was working on a project to sign an agreement K Company, a partner of FC Barcelona, to establish an academy in the city.
-The plans fell though in 2013, and in 2015 the funds of the failed project were allocated for used in the creation of a citizen's football club.
+In 2012, it was announced that Siheung City was working on a project to sign an agreement with K Company, a partner of FC Barcelona, to establish an academy in the city.
+The plans fell through in 2013, and in 2015 the funds of the failed project were allocated for use in the creation of a citizen's football club.

-On August 3, 2015, the 'Citizen Football Club Promotion and For-profit Corporation Establishment Preparatory Committee' was formed, and on September 17 they chose to emulate Spanish club Athletic Bilbao.
+On August 3, 2015, the 'Citizen Football Club Promotion and For-profit Corporation Establishment Preparatory Committee' was formed, and on September 17 they chose to emulate Spanish club Atlético de Madrid.
 This explains the similarities in club emblems.
 On 24 October 2015, the club was established.

 Controversies

 During the founding preparations, the company with whom the club was working, removed themselves and the city replaced them with two new companies.
-This move was controversial because the one company acted as the city treasurer, and the other was planing to open a department store in the city.
+This move was controversial because one company acted as the city treasurer, and the other was planning to open a department store in the city.

 The club faced further criticism for using taxpayer money earmarked for the youth team, to pay a large wage bill of a club that did not even have players.
 Much of that money went towards paying the wage for the new Spanish coach.

-On 14 October 2015, council member Jo Wook-hee was elected as the club's CEO, a move which sparked outrage because the club was established as a for-profit organisation, violating laws that prevent council members from engaging in commercial business transaction involving city funds.
+On 14 October 2015, council member Jo Wook-hee was elected as the club's CEO, a move which sparked outrage because the club was established as a for-profit organisation, violating laws that prevent council members from engaging in commercial business transactions involving city funds.
 Further outrage stemmed from the fact that his son was selected as a member of the team.